chenliusuo/hbase-operation/readme.txt

-This project is tools for operate Hbase
+This project is tools for operate Hbase. we can use it by scala!